MustafaFaris/BootstrapMirror/README.md

 ## Usage
 Using this plugin is a peice of cake.
 You will only need to:

- -Include the CSS file `bootstrap-mirror.css` in your code.
+- Include the CSS file `bootstrap-mirror.css` in your code.
- -Apply the class `.bs-mirror` directly to the `<body>` or basically to any component that you want to mirror.
+- Apply the class `.bs-mirror` directly to the `<body>` or basically to any component that you want to mirror.
- -Voilà!
+- Voilà!
 The page layout and all Bootstrap components are now RTL.

 See, Simple as that!

 ## Documentation